lisakaremu/PHASE-2-DATA-PROJECT/README.md

 - **Are there specific directors whose films consistently perform well internationally?**
 - **What languages are associated with popular films?**

-These insights will equip the new studio team with reliable data to greenlight projects that align with market demand and maximize profitability.
+These insights will equip the new studio team with reliable data to commission projects that align with the market demand and maximize profitability.

 ## 📊 Datasets